E18

 - Clean aerators: Blocked aerators can cause unstable flow.
 Remove and clean tap and shower aerators.

-- Professional service: A technician should test or replace the DHW flow sensor and descale the plate heat exchanger if partially blocked.
+- Professional service: A technician should test or replace the DHW flow sensor and descale the plate heat exchanger if it is partially blocked.

 Advertisements